bramkuijper/RNA_sequencing_scripts/page_16/README.md

 # Page 16 from Dündar

-The key script here is `workflow.sh`, explore that first.
+The key script here is the bash script `workflow.sh`, one might want to explore that first.
 It calls the other scripts.
 Run it as follows:
 ```
 bash workflow.sh
 ```